-Potential New Homes Entering "High Risk" Zones in Summer 2017
+New Homes Entering "High Risk" Zones in April 2019

-FEMA recently performed a coastal study and released a preliminary map which is scheduled to become effective in Summer 2017.
+In 2018, FEMA performed a coastal study and released a preliminary map which is scheduled to become effective by April 5, 2019.
 An estimated additional 176 additional addresses could be added to the high-risk zone, although FEMA is still in the appeal resolution stage of releasing the map.
-View the Potential (2017) FEMA Flood Zone Map to see which additional areas may be affected in the North Central neighborhood, highlighted in red.
+View the pending (2019) FEMA Flood Zone Map to see which additional areas may be affected in the North Central neighborhood, highlighted in red.
 Notices will be sent to property owners when FEMA confirms the boundaries of the new map and when it will be published.
 In the meantime for more information, read the following informational handouts: Fact Sheet for Properties Newly Mapped Into-High Risk Areas and Map Changes & Flood Insurance: What Property Owners Need to Know.

 Informational Open House - November 2015